 Leon VI (or V depending on historians) of Lusignan, King of Armenia † 1393, King of Little Armenia from 1374 to 1375.

-The last king of Little Armenia, sent into exile, took refuge with Charles V, and then with Charles VI who paid d tribute to him by erecting a tomb in his name in the church of Celestins in Paris.
+The last king of Little Armenia, sent into exile, took refuge with Charles V, and then with Charles VI who paid tribute to him by erecting a tomb in his name in the church of Celestins in Paris.

-In accordance with oriental tradition, the lying recumbent holds a pair of gloves in his right hand, a distinctive sign of important people.
+In accordance with oriental tradition, the lying recumbent holds a pair of gloves in his left hand, a distinctive sign of important people.
 In French tradition, the mark of the sovereignty of the person who is depicted on the tomb is the hand of justice.

 Picture caption: Lying recumbent of Leon VI of Lusignan, King of Armenia